Frazier-Software/dots/README.md

 Usage: dots [command] [options]

 Commands:
-  (no args)    Teleport to the dotfiles repo add <file>   Beam a file into the dotfiles repo apply        Deploy all dotfiles to their target coordinates diff         Scan for differences between dotfiles and their repo versions sync         Update repo with latest system versions of all tracked files -h, --help   Display this mission briefing
+  (no args)        Teleport to the dotfiles repo add <file>       Beam a file into the dotfiles repo apply            Deploy all dotfiles to their target coordinates diff             Scan for differences between dotfiles and their repo versions sync             Update repo with latest system versions of all tracked files encrypt <file>   Securely beam a file into the vault with GPG encryption decrypt          Deploy all encrypted vault files to their target coordinates verify           Scan for differences between vault files and their system versions -h, --help       Display this mission briefing

 Environment:
   DOTFILE_PATH  Set custom dotfiles repo path (default: $HOME/.dotfiles)